MyRCCar 1/10 On-Road Build for Tesla Model S Body RC Car

 Of course you can use sourced shocks in this build too!
 I think anything between 60-70mm from hole to hole will do the work.

 Hi everyone!
-I've spent some time designing and 3d printing this last year and this platform has some interesting features that I hope will allow me to share with you my best parts in a more secure way.
+I've spent some time designing and 3d printing these last years and this platform has some interesting features that I hope will allow me to share with you my best parts in a more secure way.

 My Youtube Channel: